 We then started on the front pony truck axle boxes however, didn't quite get all the passageways cleared in these.
 It was close by the end of the Sunday and so won't take long to complete next time.
 When we've fitted the new fitted bolts to the rear truck we'll use the temporary bolts from that to attach the axle boxes to the front pony truck before permanently assembling this with their new fitted bolts.

-The rear pony truck with axle boxes and keeps in place (left) and the two Automatic Vacuum By-Pass Valves refurbished and ready for re-fitting (right).
+The rear pony truck with axle boxes and keeps in place (left) and the two Snifting Valves refurbished and ready for painting (right).

 Both units were then reassembled and are ready for fitting to the loco - a job that we can do next time.